Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 }
 ```

-The example above is based on [version
+The example above is based on the [version
 1.0](../../../api-specifications/discovery/1.0/) specification, used by the
 Ed-Fi ODS/API Platform.
 New Ed-Fi API implementations are encouraged to look
 into the modifications in the [draft version